sumanmukherjee03/practice-and-katas/k8s/CKA/ingress.README.md

 For clients to not have to remember the port 35000, we can add a proxy server like nginx in front of the service.
 This is where an ingress comes into play.
 Ingress does what the proxy server does.
 Point your DNS to the ingress proxy server.

-In the cloud a service type load balancer will create a loadbalancer per service.
+In the cloud, a service of type `loadbalancer` will create a loadbalancer per service.
-So, external DNS -> loadbalancer:35000 -> pod:5000
+So, external DNS -> loadbalancer:35000 -> pod:5000 is how traffic flows.
-If you add another service that will have a loadbalancer as well.
+If you add another service that will need a loadbalancer as well.
 But you would want to forward traffic to the appropriate loadbalancer based on path.
-You also want to handle SSL at one place.
-This again is a good candidate for a reverse proxy.
+You also want to handle SSL at one place only and not multiple times, ie one per load balancer.
+This use case again is a good candidate for a reverse proxy.
 And hence an Ingress.
 Also, a loadbalancer per service will rack up cloud cost pretty rapidly.

 Essentially Ingress is a layer 7 loadbalancer.
-Of course ingress still has to be exposed via a NodePort or a cloud loadbalancer.
+Ingress still has to be exposed via a NodePort or a cloud loadbalancer.

 Ingress controller and ingress resources combined together does what a reverse proxy would do.
 Ingress controllers are not enabled by default when you create a kubernetes cluster.
 So, it has to be created via some kind of deployment.